 Focal Plane Array Operation

 The SUI CSX camera family uses the SU320AB4-1.7T1 Indium Gallium Arsenide (InGaAs) focal plane array (FPAs).
 These FPAs have 320 x 256 pixels on a 12.5 µm pitch.
 The FPAs consist of an InGaAs photodiode array hybridized to a CMOS readout using indium bump bonds.
 The photodiode array is a backside illuminated device (where light first passes through the substrate before interacting with the sensing media) with typical quantum efficiency (QE) and responsivity shown, respectively: the graphs differ by the power dependency on the wavelength of the photon.
-For Visible-InGaAs and NIR/SWIR, the substrate is thinned to allow shorter wavelength light to reach the light sensitive region of the photodiode.
-The blocking InP substrate media is removed with respect to diode operation in a separate semiconductor fabrication process.
 Photon detection is performed directly by the InGaAs layer in photovoltaic operation.
 A converting phosphor or similar layer is not used.